Is Money Causing Stress?

 So as you take these small steps towards reducing “money stress”, money will become more and more comfortable being in your presence and want to stay and kick it’s shoes off.

-After 30 years in the real estate industry as a mortgage lender, trainer, escrow officer, property manager and finally as real estate agent I give you a 360 degree view of buying, selling and investin....
+After 30 years in the real estate industry as a realtor, mortgage lender, escrow officer, title officer and speaker/trainer, Debbie shares a 360 degree view of buying, selling and investing.
+Debbie h....